- FID:

 carries out the offset correction explicitly.

-creeps back (in addition to effects due to clipping of the FID, you can remove them by adjusting SI=2K).
+creeps back (in addition to effects due to clipping of the FID; you can remove the "wiggles" by

 Digitally filtered data sets: